DallanQ/race_for_the_galaxy/Manual.md

 Each player’s card tableau is in front of them.
 It is one or more rows of face up cards: developments and worlds.
 Some worlds may have goods , represented by face down cards, on them.
 Initially, it contains only the player’s start world (and its windfall good, if it has one).

+### Setup Summary (Page 2)

+> An Image of a splited card with a large red box with 1 inside on the bigger portion of the card and a small red box with 1 inside on the small portion of the card

+start worlds

+> An Image of a splited card with a yellow 2 on the bigger portion of the card and a yellow 2 on the small portion of the card also

+preset cards

+*Start worlds have numbered red and blue boxes in their upper left and lower right corners (these colorsare used in a future expansion).
+Preset hand cards have numbers without boxes.*

+Set out 12 VPs per player in 1 and 5 VP chips.
+Set aside the 10 VP chips for later use.

+Give each player a set of seven action cards and a random start world.

+Shuffle the unused start worlds and game cards.
+Each player gets 6 cards and discards 2 of them.

+The remaining cards form the card supply.

+*Cards in the card supply and the discard pile are both face down.
+To tell them apart, keep the card supply neat and the discard pile a bit “messy”.*

+Use 12 VPs per player.

+A player's development and worlds are placed in a card tableau.

 ## PLAYING THE GAME (Page 3)

 A game is played over several rounds (typically 7 to 11).
 At the start of a round, players simultaneously and secretly choose one action card, placing it face down in front of themselves.
 Once all players have done so, they turn these action cards face up.
 Then, the players perform the selected phases in order (I: Explore; II: Develop; III: Settle; IV: Consume; V: Produce), omitting every phase not chosen by at least one player.